NewcastleRSE/rse-team-website/becky-osselton.md

         - game style application to measure user recognition of different languages

 ---
 Becky is a full stack web developer with many years of experience working in both the public and private sector.
+She currently leads the technical developement of web mand mobile team.
 Becky was previously employed with the NHS developing a healthcare application to modernise clinical practice for the Newcastle upon Tyne Hospitals NHS Foundation Trust.

 Since joining the university in 2019, she has designed and implemented software applications for a number of research projects.